 Setting the import action and mapping fields during import

-When you import data into an existing FileMaker Pro file, the Import Field Mapping dialog box appears after you select the file or source of the data to import.
-Use this dialog box to specify the following import options:
+When you import data into an existing FileMaker Pro file, the Specify Import Order dialog appears after you select the file or source of the data to import.
+Use this dialog to specify the following import options:

 You can import data from any field type into any compatible field except calculation fields and summary fields.
 You can only import into container fields if you're importing from another FileMaker Pro file or importing a folder of image, video, or PDF files.
 When you import data into a global field, the last item imported into the field from the source file determines the global field value.